Partnering With the NIH

 How The Children’s Inn Plays a Part

-While the NIH takes care of the patient’s medical needs, The Children’s Inn tends to their social and emotional needs.
-At the end of long days of treatments and procedures, they return to The Inn, where they can find mutual support from other families going through similar circumstances.
+While the NIH cares for patients’ medical needs, The Children’s Inn tends to their social and emotional needs.
+After long days of treatments and procedures, they return to The Inn, where they can find mutual support from other families going through similar circumstances.
 If The Inn did not exist, participation in a clinical study at the NIH would not be possible for some families.